tamarasaurus/immo-feed/README.md

 For example, running the scraper every 10 minutes

-`/user/local/bin/node` - Run `which node` to find out the real path
+`/user/local/bin/node` - Run `which node` to find out the path on your machine

 ```